diegoami/Diplado/README.md

 Under **https://github.com/diegoami/Diplado/releases/**.

-Unzip a binary release in a new directory in the Modules directory of your Warband installation (e.g. _C:/Program Files (x86)/Steam/steamapps/common/MountBlade Warband/Modules/Diplado/_ on Windows on Steam)
+Unzip a binary release in a new directory in the Modules directory of your Warband installation (e.g. _C:/Program Files (x86)/Steam/steamapps/common/MountBlade Warband/Modules/Diplado/_ on Windows on Steam) .

+Alternatively, as described [here](https://steamcommunity.com/sharedfiles/filedetails/?id=285119009), make a copy of Modules\Native and name it Diplomacy.
+Extract the files and restart the game launcher.

 ## YET ANOTHER DIPLOMACY 4.3 CLONE